 The two acres at the bend in the Russian River at Villa Grande, originally known as Patterson Point, have been used by area residents for more than 100 years as a fishing hole, recreation area and nature preserve.
 The property, owned by the Torr family starting the 1950’s, was purchased by Friends of Villa Grande in September 2009.
-On November 15 of that year, a ceremony was held to celebrate and to cut a ribbon symbolizing the new ownership of the property by FoVG.
+On November 15, a ceremony was held to celebrate the new ownership of the property by FoVG.

 Now that Patterson Point Preserve is under the stewardship of FoVG, we will work to ensure the continued enjoyment by local residents and visitors.
 Our vision is to retain the formula that has worked so well for decades - enjoy the water, the sun and the sand, meet your friends and neighbors for some fun and make sure you don’t spoil it for the next visitors.

 These values are summarized in the guiding principles listed below.
-We invite you to join FoVG and help us all to enjoy Patterson Point Preserve.
+We invite you to and help us all to enjoy Patterson Point Preserve.

 Patterson Point Preserve Guiding Principles